 - Be disciplined every day, and in every trade.

 - I will be my own trading “self”, never trading another’s plan.

 - I love taking small losses.

-- I will always earn the right to trade bigger.
+- I’ll always earn the right to trade bigger.

 - I am not addicted to trading just to see what happens.

-- I will only trade high reward setups that have the probabilities in their favor.
+- I only trade high reward setups that have the probabilities in their favor.

-- I will be a bricklayer – making the same type of trades over and over again.
+- Be a bricklayer – make the same type of trades over and over again.

 - Once I find a setup, I do not hesitate; once in a trade, I do not over analyze.